edinburgh-napier/SET09102/notes/unit1_code_quality/technical_debt_tips.md

 eliminate technical debt.
 However, there are some additional strategies that can be used once the concept of technical debt has been acknowledged.

-1. Prioritize technical debt in backlog
+1. Prioritise technical debt in backlog

     > Treat technical debt like any other task and include it in the project backlog.
-    > Prioritize addressing high-impact debt that hinders development or creates significant
+    > Prioritise addressing high-impact debt that hinders development or creates significant
     > risks.
 This ensures that technical debt is acknowledged and managed alongside feature
     > development.